Joy in Medicine®: Criteria

 Support

-Cultivating connections at work is an important means to driving professional satisfaction.
-These connections may be fostered through both formal and informal programs.
-These programs may include peer-to-peer discussions (buddy systems), small group dinners, formal peer support programs, or peer coaching programs.
+Cultivating connections at work is an important means for driving professional satisfaction.
+These connections may be fostered through both formal and informal programs, including peer-to-peer discussions (buddy systems), small group dinners, formal peer support programs, or peer coaching programs.
 Peer support is a key component of building a culture of trust and collegiality.
+Learn more about the Support pillar (PDF).

 AMA Health System Member Program